kyma-project/test-infra/docs/prow/prow-architecture.md

 ## Prow Addons Controller Manager

-The Prow Addons Controller Manager contains all custom controller extensions for Prow infrastructure developed by Kyma developer.
-Currently it contains only the Notifier controller.
+The Prow Addons Controller Manager contains all custom controller extensions for Prow infrastructure, such as the Notifier controller.
 Notifier watches all ProwJobs and sends notifications to a given Slack channel.
 Find detailed documentation [here](../../development/prow-addons-ctrl-manager/README.md).

 ## ProwJobs
 Different build jobs are specified in the `jobs` folder per repository.
 Each of them uses different kind of trigger conditions.
 Depending on the trigger, a component becomes active to create a Prow-specific ProwJob resource that represents a given job execution.
 At a later time, a real Pod gets created by the Plank based on the Pod specification provided in the `jobs` folder.
 Inside the Pod, a container executes the actual build logic.
 When the process is finished, the Sinker component cleans up the Pod.